Last Updated on June 9, 2024 by Soumya

 Here are some old buildings you should not miss checking out.

-• St. Phillips Church: This is a historic church on 142 Church Street and a National Historic Landmark.
-The steeple adorned with several clocks is especially attractive.
+- St. Phillips Church: This historic church on 142 Church Street is a National Historic Landmark.
+The steeple, adorned with several clocks, is especially attractive.

 Learn about the history of slavery at Old Slave Mart